aadamsx/fine-router/README.md

 ## Difference with Iron Router

-FlowRouter and Iron Router are two different routers.
+FineRouter and Iron Router are two different routers.
 Iron Router tries to be a full featured solution.
 It tries to do everything including routing, subscriptions, rendering and layout management.

-FlowRouter is a minimalistic solution focused on routing with UI performance in mind.
+FineRouter is a minimalistic solution focused on routing with UI performance in mind.
 It exposes APIs for related functionality.

 Let's learn more about the differences:

 ### Rendering

-FlowRouter doesn't handle rendering.
+FineRouter doesn't handle rendering.
 By decoupling rendering from the router it's possible to use any rendering framework, such as [Blaze Layout](https://github.com/kadirahq/blaze-layout) to render with Blaze's Dynamic Templates.
 Rendering calls are made in the the route's action.
 We have a layout manager for [React](https://github.com/kadirahq/meteor-react-layout) as well.

 ### Subscriptions

-With FlowRouter, we highly suggest using template/component layer subscriptions.
-But, if you need to do routing in the router layer, FlowRouter has [subscription registration](#subscription-management) mechanism.
-Even with that, FlowRouter never waits for the subscriptions and view layer to do it.
+With FineRouter, we highly suggest using template/component layer subscriptions.
+But, if you need to do routing in the router layer, FineRouter has [subscription registration](#subscription-management) mechanism.
+Even with that, FineRouter never waits for the subscriptions and view layer to do it.

 ### Reactive Content

 In Iron Router you can use reactive content inside the router, but any hook or method can re-run in an unpredictable manner.
-FlowRouter limits reactive data sources to a single run; when it is first called.
+FineRouter limits reactive data sources to a single run; when it is first called.

 We think that's the way to go.
 Router is just a user action.
 We can work with reactive content in the rendering layer.